codingMustache/codingMustache/README.md

 ## Joke of the Day

-"Hey, dad, did you get a haircut?"
-"No, I got them all cut."
+Why do cows not have toes?
+They lactose!

 ## Daily Trivia

-What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
+What does the &#039;S&#039; in the RSA encryption algorithm stand for?
- 1. Skylake
+ 1. Secure
- 2. Coffee Lake
+ 2. Schottky
- 3. Sandy Bridge
+ 3. Stable
- 4. Broadwell
+ 4. Shamir

 <details>
   <summary>Answer</summary>
-  Coffee Lake
+  Shamir
 </details>